legumeinfo/pandagma/README.md

     The latter (data_extra) may be problematic in some way - for example, with questionable assemblies or annotations, or perhaps annotations for other species in the genus.
 For the main set, both homology and synteny information is used in the clustering.
 Annotations in the extra set are placed into clusters from the main set, using only homology information.
-Currently, the program is constructed to use at least one "extra" annotation.
-    Future versions of the program may remove this requirement.

 6. Start the run.
-The examples below assume a run using pandagma_Zea_7_2_nuc.conf.
+The examples below assume a run using `config/Glycine_7_3.conf`

-    Calling the program directly:

-      conda activate pandagma

-      nohup ./pandagma-pan.sh -c config/Zea_7_2.conf &

-    Using a Singularity image:

-         pandagma_sing_img=$YOURPATH/pandagma-v_YOUR_VERSION
-         nohup singularity exec --cleanenv $pandagma_sing_img ./pandagma-pan.sh -c config/Zea_7_2.conf &
+   This workflow is best run in an HPC environment.
+If your environment uses job scheduling such as slurm, then you will modify a batch submission script to submit and control the job.
+Examples are provided for calling the pandagma workflows using singularity and conda.

 7. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
     Output will go into a directory composed from a provided prefix name (default "out") and information about key parameter values, e.g.

-          out_Zea_7_2/
+          out_Glycine_7_3

     The summary of the run is given in the file stats.[parameters].txt .
     Look at the modal values in the histograms, the report of proportion of each assembly with matches, etc.